H = The author is hurting & asks not

 And You have afflicted me with all Your waves.
 Selah

-8 You have put away my ac
+8 You have put away my acquaintances far from me;

 You have made me an abomination to them;